GoAnimate is now Vyond. Learn More

-Animation engages people quickly and powerfully.
+Educational animation engages people quickly and powerfully.
 To help you improve your own video outcomes, we’ve outlined the advantages of animation and we’ll show you how to get started using animation styles, like whiteboard animation.
 Watch the video examples below to become familiar with how to explain complex ideas with animation, and how different visual styles can be used to communicate a message.
-All three videos below have the same script, but their animated visuals are different.
+Both videos below have the same script, but their animated visuals are different.

 Both live video and animation are engaging mediums.
 But when it comes to explaining difficult concepts, animated videos stand out in a few key ways: